What is Domestic Violence?

 How can I help a friend or family member who is being abused?

-Be supportive.
 Listen to your friend or family member.
-Remember that it may be difficult for him or her to talk about the abuse.
-Let him or her know that you are available to help whenever they may need it.
+Remember that it may be difficult for them to talk about the abuse.
+Let them know that you are available to help whenever they may need it.
 What they need most is someone who will believe and listen to them.

-Be non-judgmental.
 Respect your friend or family member’s decisions.
 There are many reasons why victims stay in abusive relationships.
-He or she may leave and return to the relationship many times.
-Do not criticize his or her decisions or try to guilt them.
-He or she will need your support even more during those times.
+They may leave and return to the relationship many times.
+Do not criticize their decisions or try to guilt them.
+They will need your support even more during those times.

-If he or she ends the relationship, continue to be supportive of them.
 Even though the relationship was abusive, your friend or family member may still feel sad and lonely once it is over.
-He or she will need time to mourn the loss of the relationship and will especially need your support at that time.
+They will need time to mourn the loss of the relationship and will especially need your support at that time.

-Help him or her to develop a safety plan.
-Encourage him or her to talk to people who can provide help and guidance.
+Encourage them to talk to people who can provide help and guidance.
 Find a local domestic violence agency that provides counseling or support groups.
-Offer to go with him or her to talk to family and friends.
-If he or she has to go to the police, court or a lawyer, offer to go along for moral support.
+Offer to go with them to talk to family and friends.
+If they have to go to the police, court or a lawyer, offer to go along for moral support.

 The National Center for Victims of Crime, www.ncvc.org